Flights to the Nicoya Peninsula

 Check schedules and flight availability:

-Both airlines are flying with small aircraft so they have limited space and weight allowance.
-In general luggage allowance is 25lbs (Sansa) to 30lbs (NatureAir).
+Sansa and Nature Air both fly with small aircraft so they have limited space and weight allowance.
+In general luggage allowance per passenger is 25lbs (Sansa) to 30lbs (NatureAir).
 Bulky items like surfboards or bikes will cost an extra charge and it depends on space and weight availability if they are on the same flight as you.

-For traveling to the Southern Nicoya Peninsula, to Montezuma, Santa Teresa and Mal Pais
+For the Southern Nicoya Peninsula, the beaches of Montezuma, Santa Teresa and

-For the beaches of Playa Coyote and San Miguel you fly to Punta Islita.
+For reaching Playa Coyote and San Miguel you fly to Islita.

-Unfortunately there aren't flights any more to Samara, as the airstrip in Carrillo has been closed.
+The airstrip of Carrillo is closed, so there are no flights any more to Samara.
 The next airport is in Nosara.